One of the best things about this internet thing is the ease with which you can ask for help and the swiftness with which others can offer help.

 I have been in your position sadly 3 times!
 My advice: leave before you get so miserable it impacts your job performance.
 IL is a payout state so ask HR when you accrue vacation time (15th of the month etc) and have your last day be the day after.
 Give 2 weeks and be honest that you do not have anything lined up but you need to move on because you are looking for a new opportunity.
 If you need a break after quitting but want some income, look into temping.
 You can also volunteer somewhere to fill in the gap on your resume.
 Quitting a crappy job is scary but you always feel better after you do it.
 Good luck!

-This topic is a big part of my Life of Yes℠ workshop.
-If you’re interested in exploring further and meeting others going through the same journey, join us at the next workshop!
+If you’re interested in exploring these topics further and meeting others going through the same journey, join the Secret Sauce Squad or work with Saya one on one.